nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Try adding a new Client contact using the command `add n/James Lee p/91234567 e/james@gmail.com a/Blk 123 Serangoon Rd t/Friend t/Colleague i/OCBC#412>www.ocbc.com/policy/412`.

 That is a very long command, but it can be broken down into simple parts.
+We have just added a client called James Lee with the following details:
+* Phone number:91234567
+* Email address: james@gmail.com
+* Address:Blk 123 Serangoon Rd

-We have just added a client called James Lee with a phone number of 91234567, email address of james@gmail.com, address of Blk 123 Serangoon Rd and we have also indicated that James is a friend as well as colleague of ours by adding the tags `Friend` and `Colleague`.
+We have also indicated that James is a friend as well as colleague of ours by adding the tags `Friend` and `Colleague`.
 Lastly, we indicated that James has purchased a policy from us with a policy ID of OCBC#412 and it can be found at `www.ocbc.com/policy/412`.

-Now, if you scroll down, you should find James at the bottom of the list.
+Now, if you scroll down the contact list, you should find James at the bottom of the list.

 <p align="center"><img src="/images/newContactJames"></p>